Rahulk990/Intervy/README.md

 - [Vs Code] - Awesome code editor
 - [Heroku] - Free Website Deployment

+## _Screenshots_

+## _Future Considerations_

+- Performance on more coding platforms can be included like GfG, InterviewBit
+- Various other charts (like Daily progress, coding streak) can be included
+- Machine Learning models can be used to suggest questions and predict progress

 ## _Issues_

 - There's some http post request error while Sign In/ Sign Up
 - Extracting Data from other coding platforms without APIs

-And of course, Intervy is open source with a [public repository] on GitHub, anyone can contribute.
+> And of course, Intervy is an open source project with a [public repository] on GitHub, anyone can contribute.

-## License

-MIT

 [//]: #
    [ReactJs]: <https://reactjs.org/>